-Didn't set the world on fire last year like teams thought he would.
+I think Houston would like to trade down...but with no one willing to take the #1 overall pick, the Texans appear to be prepared to take the #1 talent on the board.
+Clowney didn't set the world on fire last year like teams thought he would., but seems to have redeemed himself at the combine and his pro day.
 Some will be worried that he is a pay-and-dash player with no motivation other than money.
 Others will see him as the best player in the draft who only needs a little guidance.
-Fits a need for the Falcons who will take a chance that Clowney can be motivated to reach his ceiling and be an all-world player.
+Houston sees him as one half of an intimidating duo with J.J.
+Watt.

 Greg Robinson, Auburn

-The head coach of the Bills is a former O-line coach who understands that the Bills have to put some emphasis on blocking this year.
-The only weakness that I see in Robinson's game is his kick slide.
+St. Louis is going to need an offensive tackle at some point in the first round.
+Robinson seems to have cemented himself as the #1 tackle and in truth, the only weakness that I see in Robinson's game is his kick slide.
 If he gets it under control he will be a force.
 If not, he may either draw a ton of holding calls or be relegated to the right side.
 Nice first step and shows power in his initial punch.
-If Mack or Mosley are still on the board the Bills may try and find a starting linebacker.

 10. Detroit Lions (Team needs: CB, WR, S) - CB Justin Gilbert, Oklahoma State

 Gilbert is an exceptional CB with elite speed and instincts.
 He is a fantastic athlete who also excels as a returner.
-With the right coaching, Gilbert will need to tighten up his technique, but with his freakish athleticism, he will make QBs fear his side of the field.
+He does have some fundamental issues but with the right coaching, Gilbert should be able to tighten up his technique.
+His freakish athleticism will make QBs fear his side of the field.

 Barr didn't have the combine that many thought he would have, but there is no denying the fact that he had 41.5 tackles for loss and 23.5 sacks in the last two years.
 Barr slides out of the top ten, but won't slide far.

-14. Chicago Bears (Team needs: DL, S, interior OL) - FS Hasean Clinton-Dix, Alabama
+14. Chicago Bears (Team needs: DL, S, interior OL) - FS Calvin Pryor, Louisville

 The Bears are in dire need of a playmaker in the defensive backfield.
 Wright and Conte were both players that could be upgraded.
-Hasean (Ha-Ha) plays the run and the pass equally well.
+Pryor plays the run and the pass equally well.
 Though not a burner, he is fundamentally sound.
-Might be a toss up as to whether the Bears like Clinton-Dix or Pryor more.

 15. Pittsburgh Steelers (Team needs: CB, S, OT, DE) - CB Darqueze Dennard, Michigan State

 The Steelers have to upgrade a very poor defensive backfield.
-Steelers fans would love to draft Gilbert with this pick but I think that some other team will fall in love with his speed.
-Personally, I think Dennard will run faster at his pro day.
+Steelers fans would love to see Dennard still on the board at this point.
+He ran faster at his pro day, as I anticipated.
 He has the size that Verrett lacks and the technique that Gilbert is going to have to work on.
 In the long run, Dennard will probably be the best CB in this draft.

 16. Dallas Cowboys (Team needs: DE, CB, S) - DE Aaron Donald, Pittsburgh

 Dee Ford may have wowed us during the Senior Bowl, but it was Donald who drew the most attention during the week of Senior Bowl practice.
 He showed elite speed and strength throughout the week and his first step is absolutely lethal.
-I had Donald at the end of the first round, but his combine cemented a top 20 consideration.
+I had Donald at the end of the first round at one point, but his combine cemented a top 20 consideration.

-17. Baltimore Ravens (Team needs: OT, C, WR) - WR Marqise Lee, Southern California
+17. Baltimore Ravens (Team needs: OT, C, WR) - OT Cyrus Kouandjio, Alabama

 18. New York Jets (Team needs: WR, TE, OG, CB) - TE Eric Ebron, North Carolina